a-firdaus/LitMove/README.md

 ### 2. Excel file of total energy `toted_final.ods`
 which then is read by the software and stored in the DataFrame as an additional column `toten [eV]`.

+## Output
+- Distribution of Li-ion position based on Wyckoff sites
+- Diffusion mechanism undergone by Li-ions: intratriad, intracage, and intercage

+## Documentation
+For documentation check this: [Atomic Positionism](https://atomic-positionism.netlify.app/)